MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 With the AL Profiler for the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] you can capture a performance profile of the code that was executed for a snapshot.
 Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on execution, using top-down and bottom-up call stack views.

 The AL profiler works on a snapshot of running code.
 Snapshot debugging is a recording of running code that allows for later offline inspection.
+To be able to snapshot debug, you must be a **delegated admin**.
 For more information, see [Snapshot Debugging](devenv-snapshot-debugging.md).

 ## Snapshot configuration setting